ChryssaNab/ECG-Heartbeat-Classification/README.md

 ### [**Pre-training**](#) <a name="pre_training"></a>

-To perform supervised pre-training directly on all patients, run the following command:
+To perform supervised pre-training on all patients using the default settings, run the following command:

 ``` shell
 $ python3 src/main.py --state pre-training